akshitagupta15june/Face-X/Snapchat_Filters/Surgical_Mask_Filter/README.md

 # Snapchat Filter using OpenCV

 ## Description

-This repository contains python implmentation of various snapchat like face filters and masks.
+This repository contains python implmentation of snapchat filters like surgical mask.

 ## Getting Started